AfzalNMSU/-Big-Data-Proc-and-Cloud-Svcs/README.md

 ##### (m) 'dropoff_longitude' — the longitude where the meter was disengaged
 ##### (n) 'dropoff_latitude' — the latitude where the meter was disengaged

-3. Give some sample data for each field.
+3. Sample data for each field.

 ![image](https://user-images.githubusercontent.com/83153124/197454266-8c1d7f6a-d46c-4f03-a598-d29ce69863a1.png)